-Rampart’s ultra-high pressure surfacing cleaning is an effective, efficient and environmentally-friendly way to remove membranes, sealants, and other coatings.
+Rampart’s ultra-high pressure surfacing cleaning is an effective, efficient and environmentally-friendly way to remove urethane deck coating, along with membranes, sealants, and other coatings.

-Whether the membrane is fully-adhered, partially-debonded or a multiple coat application, Rampart can safely remove it with a robotic tractor, a self-propelled “mower” unit, or hand lance.
+Whether the urethane deck coating is fully-adhered, partially-debonded or a multiple coat application, Rampart can safely remove it with a robotic tractor, a self-propelled “mower” unit, or hand lance.
 We can remove membrane and other coatings on vertical or horizontal surfaces, on columns, and in cracks and joints.

 Even buried membranes that are hot-applied and sheet waterproofing are safely and easily removed with our ultra-high pressure wash.